rudydelorenzo/ELMo/README.md

 I recommend reading it, it's a thrilling tale.
 However, you do NOT have to read the document from cover to cover in order to use ELMo.

-### Mode + PID Commands
+### OBD-II Commands
 These are commands that let you talk with your car.
-They're typically composed of two parts, an OBD2 mode (aka. service) identifier and some OBD2 Parameter ID, or PID.
+They're typically composed of two parts, an OBD-II mode (aka. service) identifier and some Parameter ID, or PID.
 Let's look at an example:

 __`01 05`__